emrecoskun705/emrecoskun705/README.md

 A Full Stack Developer who creates web and mobile applications.
 Also, I like to use the machine learning and AI projects that I have created in my applications.
 I spend most of my time learning new technologies and improving myself to become a successful developer.
 <br/><br/>
-I'm currently working as a software developer at DeskGate, a company based in Turkey that specializes in Remote Desktop and Employee Monitoring.
-Most of my time is spent using .NET and MSSQL, as well as Java for developing the mobile application of our product.

 :mailbox: Reach me out!

  [![Linkedin Badge](https://img.shields.io/badge/-emrecoskun48-0e76a8?style=flat&labelColor=0e76a8&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/emrecoskun48/) [![Mail Badge](https://img.shields.io/badge/-@emrecoskunl-e84393?style=flat&labelColor=e84393&logo=instagram&logoColor=white)](https://instagram.com/emrecoskunl) [![Mail Badge](https://img.shields.io/badge/-emrecoskun705-c0392b?style=flat&labelColor=c0392b&logo=gmail&logoColor=white)](mailto:emrecoskun705@gmail.com)

-- 🔭 I’m currently learning Microservice Architecture
 - 📫 How to reach me: emrecoskun705@gmail.com
 - ⚡ Hobbies: Fitness💪, swimming and eating Pizza🍕